 - Mental illness runs in your family history

-While warning signs of dual diagnosis in Arizona can vary widely and impact a person in different ways, it’s important to turn to a mental health professional if these patterns and behaviors sound familiar to you.
-If they do, it’s critical to get help now at dual diagnosis treatment programs in Arizona before your condition progresses any further.
+While warning signs of a dual diagnosis can vary widely and impact a person in different ways, it’s important to turn to a mental health professional if these patterns and behaviors sound familiar to you.
+If they do, it’s critical to get help now at dual diagnosis treatment programs before your condition progresses any further.

 The Importance of Seeking Treatment